She Loves Biscotti

 Recipe inspiration

-In what feels like another lifetime (almost 25 years ago) this corn chowder recipe would be the soup that was made to celebrate “harvest season” in one of the retirement homes I used worked for.
+In what feels like another lifetime (almost 25 years ago), this corn chowder recipe would be the soup made to celebrate “harvest season” in one of the retirement homes I used to work for.
 The original recipe was standardized for two hundred portions.

-For over twenty-five years, when that sweet summer corn makes an appearance in farmers’ markets, this has been my go-to soup.
+For over twenty-five years, when that sweet summer corn appears in farmers’ markets, this has been my go-to soup.
 Needless to say, I scaled down the recipe and have adapted it to my personal preference.
-Although the recipe can be made with frozen or even canned corn, there truly is no comparison as far as taste is concerned when summer fresh corn is used.
+Although the recipe can be made with frozen or even canned corn, there is no comparison regarding taste when summer fresh corn is used.

 If you crave comfort foods like me in the fall, this is the soup for you!